 To compete for scholarships for the 2014-2015 academic year, you must submit your portfolio via aac.slideroom.com, CD, or visit, as well as the other admissions requirements.
 All interested students are encouraged to gain acceptance to the BFA program at the earliest possible date to receive earlier scholarship notification.
 Initial scholarship range can be determined with the submission of your portfolio alone.
 Admissions requirements can be submitted separately over the course of the application process.

 Click here for more information on Portfolio Awards and Academic Scholarships.

-To reserve your space in the incoming Fall 2014 class, you must submit a $300 tuition deposit by May 1, 2014.
+To reserve your space in the incoming Fall 2014 class, you must submit a $300 tuition deposit by May 1, 2015.
 If you do not gain admission until after May 1, your deposit is due two weeks after acceptance.
-Tuition deposit may be paid via check or Visa / Mastercard.

 All first-year students who live outside the Greater Cincinnati area are required to live in AAC housing.
 Other students may apply for AAC housing on a space-available basis.
 If you are accepted to live in the Art Academy housing, you must provide a $250 deposit along with the Housing Agreement by June 21 to hold your space.
 If you are accepted to the BFA program after June 21, the housing deposit and agreement are due two weeks after acceptance.
 The Housing Deposit may be paid via check or Visa / Mastercard.

 To learn more about Art Academy Housing and to download the required forms and agreement, please click here.